Our office helps university departments and business units develop and evaluate international partnerships.

 • Secured financial and infrastructure support (as necessary)

-• Identified on-site coordinators or contact persons at each institution
+• Identified on-site administrators or contact persons at each institution

 • Stated support from all colleges, departments and programs explicitly named in the agreement